 The deadlines for applications to the sabbatical committee are published on the Sabbaticals page in the CMD section of the diocesan website.

-This gives the committee time to consider them and provide feedback and further advice if necessary.
-We appreciate that it may not always be possible to plan so far in advance and some degree of leeway is often allowed, although if your application is late you may need to wait longer than you originally hoped for the sabbatical.
+It is expected that sabbaticals will be considered by the committee twelve months in advance of the sabbatical being taken.
+This gives the committee time to consider sabbatical applications fully and provide feedback and further advice if necessary.
+We appreciate that it may not always be possible to plan so far in advance and some degree of leeway is sometimes allowed, although if your application is late you may need to wait longer than you originally hoped for the sabbatical.
 (See Appendix D for the Application Form).